 but distinct process address spaces: Each segment of main memory can

 hold one process.
-To keep the design as light-weight as possible, each
+To keep the design as lightweight as possible, each

-segments has a fixed size, which is determined at compile time of the
+segment has a fixed size, which is determined at compile time of the

 operating system.
 This is less flexible but omits the need of storing the